boostercloud/booster/docs/README.md

  { "type": "connection_init", "payload": { "Authorization": "<your token>" } }
 ```

 You normally won't be sending tokens in such a low-level way.
-GraphQL clients has easier ways to send these tokens.
+GraphQL clients have easier ways to send these tokens.
 See [Sending tokens with Apollo client](#sending-tokens-with-apollo-clients)

 ##### Sending tokens with Apollo clients